 iPage reviews – Page 3

-On average, iPage is not recommended by users on our web site.
+On average, iPage appears to be viewed with caution by users on our web site.

 This statement was automatically generated by analyzing the reviews and ratings about the company.

 See the metrics that we looked at

 |Page RelevancyFootnote 1||Very High|

 |# of Reviews||40|

 |# that Recommend||18

 |Overall RatingFootnote 2||50.8%